-Not just another Thai Beef Salad….This is made with one little change to create a dressing from an award winning Thai restaurant, arguably one of the best in the world outside of Thailand.
-(PS No trip to the Asian store required!)
+Not just another Thai Beef Salad….This is made with one little change to create a dressing from an award winning Thai restaurant, arguably one of the best in the world outside of Thailand!

 My favourite part is the zingy, fresh, strong flavoured dressings used in Asian salads.
-No mayo, no cream, no cheese.
-Just pure fresh flavours – often with plenty of chili in it.
-Fresh heat.
+No mayo, no cream, no cheese, far less oil.
+Just pure fresh flavours – often with plenty of fresh chilli heat in it.
 I love it!

 For a Thai Beef salad for 2, you really only need around 7 to 8 oz / 200 – 250g of good quality steak.
 Cook it to your liking…..I won’t say it’s a sacrilege to cook quality beef more than medium rare but… OK, I can’t resist, I have to say it.
 I think it’s a crime to cook quality beef beyond medium rare!!!!!

 What goes in Thai Beef Salad